 10. Allergen-Induced Allergies.

 Certain allergens normally present in the animal body that may induce allergic reactions.
 The conditions may be known by swelling of the face, lips, throat, eyelids, earflaps which may look detrimental and may lead to death.
-The simple treatment of such condition is an antihistamine.
+The simple treatment of such a condition is an antihistamine.

 Dog Allergies Symptoms

 The dog allergies specific symptoms depend on the severity of the allergic reactions and the time of occurrence.
 The symptoms may be acute or chronic and the amount of allergen exposed at a time.
-Red skin rash which is small, hives, congestion in the nasal septum, eyes become watery, itchy and red, severe coughing, wheezing, tightness of chest and rapid breathing are the most common symptoms of dog allergies.
+Red skin rash which is small, hives, congestion in the nasal septum, eyes become watery, itchy and red, severe coughing, wheezing, tightness of chest, and rapid breathing are the most common symptoms of dog allergies.
 Your dog may excessive biting the skin, constant licking the skin, oculonasal discharge, redness of the eyelid, diarrhea, vomiting, swollen external ear, constant growling, restlessness, etc.

-Dog Allergies Diagnosis
+Diagnosis of Dog Allergies

 Dog Allergies Treatment